AlexaXu/Algorithm/README.md

 # Algorithm code arrangement
-Learning algorithm by my self, and store some code.
+Learning algorithm by myself, and store some code.